kfa408/CharityNavigator/README.md

 Parameters list:
 - pageSize: int from 1 to 1000.
 Default 100
 - rated: 'TRUE','FALSE',0, or 1
+- search: a simple search string to narrow the result.
 - categoryID
 - causeID
 - fundraisingOrgs: 'TRUE','FALSE',0, or 1.
 Shows whether they are fundraising org or not.